ASE Funded Research – Project Summaries

 S. Michelle Bierig, Arthur Labovitz, Mark Richards.
 Saint Louis University, Saint Louis, MO

 Project summary: Background: Reductions in right ventricular (RV) apical pacing have been shown to decrease atrial fibrillation (AF), heart failure (HF) symptoms, and mortality.
 This observation has prompted studies evaluating both alternative lead locations and the use of cardiac resynchronization therapy (CRT) to mitigate these effects.
 Although Doppler echocardiography has been utilized extensively to evaluate the effect of left ventricular lead location and stimulus timing, little data exists evaluating RV pacing locations.
 Echocardiographic measurements of dyssynchrony are a potentially powerful tool to evaluate the contribution of mechanical dyssynchrony (MD) to the deleterious effects of RV apical pacing.
 Furthermore, they can be utilized to determine whether alternative RV lead locations may alleviate MD created by pacing from the RV apex.
-Thus, this study is aimed at echocardiographically evaluating MD while pacing at various RV locations.
+Thus, this study is ai at echocardiographically evaluating MD while pacing at various RV locations.
 Specific Aims: The specific aim of this study is to assess the degree of mechanical dyssynchrony (MD) induced by pacing from the apex and alternative locations in the RV of both structurally normal and abnormal hearts by:

 1. Calculating the time difference of contraction using segmental tissue Doppler, tissue strain, and tissue displacement in 12 apical segments;